Quick Reference - Examination Registration

 BEGINNING THE CERTIFICATION PROCESS

-Congratulations on successfully passing the October 2011 examination.
-Keep in mind; although, you have passed the examination and completed an important step in the certification process, you are not yet entitled to hold yourself as a certified specialist.
-Take the next step to becoming a certified specialist by completing the appropriate specialist application.
-After completing this step, your full application will be ready for Board review.
+Congratulations on successfully passing the Oct.
+2013 examination.
+Keep in mind that although you have passed the examination and completed an important step in the certification process, you are not yet entitled to hold yourself as a certified specialist.
+Take the next step to becoming a certified specialist by completing the appropriate post-examination application above.
+After completing this step, your application will be ready for Board review.
 The process is interactive and you are encouraged to contact the California Board of Legal Specialization with questions.

 CURRENT CERTIFIED SPECIALISTS

-Serving on the Board of Legal Specialization or the Advisory Commission
+How to Apply to the California Board of Legal Specialization or an Advisory Commission

 Tolling Forms for Judges